As an accounting student, recent graduate or young professional, you've already made the decision to pursue a degree in accounting.

 Including relevant hobbies and volunteer activities can illustrate that you lead a vibrant, healthy, and charitable lifestyle.
 Volunteering at an association event or contributing content in a newsletter can make you a more interesting candidate to employers; plus, it’s great for in-field networking.

 Social media has grown by leaps and bounds over the past few years.
-Within your contact information, include a LinkedIn profile (create it if you did not have one) and perhaps go one step further and add a Twitter or Facebook® handle or Skype and instant message names.
-Including this information shows that you are technologically savvy.
+Within your contact information, make sure to include the link to your LinkedIn profile.
+Including this information help you showcase even more of your skills and experience while also showing that you are technologically savvy.

 More Helpful Career Prep Tips for Accounting Students